ministryofjustice/opg-digi-deps-api/.github/pull_request_template.md

 ## Checklist
 - [ ] I have performed a self-review of my own code
-- [ ] I have updated documentation (Confluence/GitHub docs) where relevant
+- [ ] I have updated documentation (Confluence/GitHub wiki) where relevant
-- [ ] I have added tests to prove my work, and they follow our [best practices](https://opgtransform.atlassian.net/wiki/spaces/DEPDS/pages/1061584923/Testing+best+practices)
+- [ ] I have added tests to prove my work, and they follow our [best practices](https://github.com/ministryofjustice/opg-digi-deps-client/wiki/Testing-best-practices)
 - [ ] I have successfully built my branch to a feature environment
 - [ ] New and existing unit tests pass locally with my changes (`docker-compose run --rm test sh scripts/clienttest.sh`)
 - [ ] There are no new frontend linting errors (`docker-compose run --rm npm run lint`)